The residency programs at MedStar Franklin Square Medical Center

 look like if it were not for these graduates who constitute such

 a large percentage of our medical staff.
-Our residency graduates

 have pursued fellowship training in most of the specialty areas

-of internal medicine including cardiology, gastroenterology,
+of internal medicine, including cardiology, gastroenterology,

-hematology/oncology, pulmonary/critical care, infectious disease,
+hematology/oncology, pulmonary and critical care, infectious diseases,

-geriatrics and endocrinology, nephrology and others.
 In an era of

-increasing difficulty recruiting primary care physicians, we have
+increased difficulty recruiting primary care physicians, we have

 always trained our own.
 These physicians work closely with our